-Are You Eating Right But Not Feeling Full?
+Are You Eating Healthy But Not Feeling Full?
 READ THIS!

-Before we do that, let’s dive into some reasons why you or others you know might feel hungry despite eating a lot of food.
+Let’s dive into some reasons why you might feel hungry despite eating a lot of food.

-Hunger Factor #1: Nutrients Aren’t Yet Being Absorbed Fully
+Hunger Factor #1: Nutrients Are Not Being Absorbed

-Depending on your past eating and lifestyle habits, those little villi might be coated with years of waste products your body couldn’t use before — especially if you regularly consumed things like sugar, dairy, excessive animal protein, and refined flour.
-Because there’s so much gunk already coating those surfaces, very few nutrients can actually be absorbed and used by your body.
+Depending on your past eating and lifestyle habits, those villi may be coated with years of waste, preventing the absorption of vital nutrients — especially if you were regularly consuming things like sugar, dairy, excessive animal protein, and refined flour.

 Hunger Factor #2: BPA, Sugar, and Leptin Resistance

-You’re doing a great thing for your health by skipping the huge frozen meals — however, there’s another thing to be just as cautious about.
+You’re doing a great thing for your health by skipping the huge frozen meals.
+However, there’s another thing to be just as cautious about — bisphenol A (BPA).
+BPA is the lining often found in cans that prevent corrosion.
+It’s also found in plastics, like water bottles and other food packaging materials.
 Because canned beans, tomatoes, and other products that contain BPA can be just as harmful — and BPA is in more products than you think.

 BPA has been associated with obesity in a study that looked at children and controlled for age, ethnicity, television watching, education of caregiver, gender, caloric intake, and urinary creatinine level.
 The children with the most BPA in their urine were also most prone to obesity.
 BPA is the lining often found in cans that prevent corrosion.
 BPA is also found in some plastics, like water bottles and other food packaging materials.